The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 This focal length range is valuable for capturing compressed landscape images.
 Want to add some color to your portfolio?
 Direct this lens at an even modestly colorful sky just before sunrise or just after sunset.

-This lens is an excellent option for photographing the moon.
+This lens is an excellent option for photographing the moon (or the sun with the proper solar filter in place).

 The video uses for this focal length range mirror the stills uses.